wkhere/stackless/Doc/library/socket.rst

 .. method:: socket.setblocking(flag)

-   Set blocking or non-blocking mode of the socket: if *flag* is 0, the socket is set to non-blocking, else to blocking mode.
-Initially all sockets are in blocking mode.
-In non-blocking mode, if a :meth:`recv` call doesn't find any data, or if a :meth:`send` call can't immediately dispose of the data, a :exc:`error` exception is raised; in blocking mode, the calls block until they can proceed. ``s.setblocking(0)`` is equivalent to ``s.settimeout(0)``;
+   Set blocking or non-blocking mode of the socket: if *flag* is false, the socket is set to non-blocking, else to blocking mode.

+   This method is a shorthand for certain :meth:`~socket.settimeout` calls:

+   * ``sock.setblocking(True)`` is equivalent to ``sock.settimeout(None)``

-   ``s.setblocking(1)`` is equivalent to ``s.settimeout(None)``.
+   * ``sock.setblocking(False)`` is equivalent to ``sock.settimeout(0.0)``

 .. method:: socket.settimeout(value)

    Set a timeout on blocking socket operations.
-The *value* argument can be a nonnegative float expressing seconds, or ``None``.
-If a float is given, subsequent socket operations will raise an :exc:`timeout` exception if the timeout period *value* has elapsed before the operation has completed.
-Setting a timeout of ``None`` disables timeouts on socket operations.
+The *value* argument can be a nonnegative floating point number expressing seconds, or ``None``.
+   If a non-zero value is given, subsequent socket operations will raise a :exc:`timeout` exception if the timeout period *value* has elapsed before the operation has completed.
+If zero is given, the socket is put in non-blocking mode.
+If ``None`` is given, the socket is put in blocking mode.
-   ``s.settimeout(0.0)`` is equivalent to ``s.setblocking(0)``;
-   ``s.settimeout(None)`` is equivalent to ``s.setblocking(1)``.

-.. method:: socket.gettimeout()

-   Return the timeout in floating seconds associated with socket operations, or ``None`` if no timeout is set.
-This reflects the last call to :meth:`setblocking` or :meth:`settimeout`.

-Some notes on socket blocking and timeouts: A socket object can be in one of three modes: blocking, non-blocking, or timeout.
-Sockets are always created in blocking mode.
-In blocking mode, operations block until complete or the system returns an error (such as connection timed out).
-In non-blocking mode, operations fail (with an error that is unfortunately system-dependent) if they cannot be completed immediately.
-In timeout mode, operations fail if they cannot be completed within the timeout specified for the socket or if the system returns an error.
-The :meth:`setblocking` method is simply a shorthand for certain :meth:`settimeout` calls.

-Timeout mode internally sets the socket in non-blocking mode.
-The blocking and timeout modes are shared between file descriptors and socket objects that refer to the same network endpoint.
-A consequence of this is that file objects returned by the :meth:`makefile` method must only be used when the socket is in blocking mode; in timeout or non-blocking mode file operations that cannot be completed immediately will fail.

-Note that the :meth:`connect` operation is subject to the timeout setting, and in general it is recommended to call :meth:`settimeout` before calling :meth:`connect` or pass a timeout parameter to :meth:`create_connection`.
-The system network stack may return a connection timeout error of its own regardless of any python socket timeout setting.
+   For further information, please consult the :ref:`notes on socket timeouts <socket-timeouts>`.

 .. method:: socket.setsockopt(level, optname, value)